New to custom rates? Read the first article in this series for an introduction to Custom Rates.

 - Click the Select All button to apply the custom rates to all the listed products.

 - Click the Select None button to clear all of your selections.
-Keep in mind that custom rates must be applied to at least one product.
+Remember that custom rates must be applied to at least one product.

 - You can also click on select products by clicking on the check box next to the category or product.